usnistgov/OSCAL/docs/content/tutorials/catalog/_index.md

 {{% /tab %}}
 {{< /tabs >}}

-The Sections of the original document have numbers, and therefore, we base the identifier values for each group on the heading numbers of the sections and the subsections, with a leading character such as *s* in front as a way to avoid any potential id conflicts.
+The sections of the original document have numbers, and therefore, we base the identifier values for each group on the heading numbers of the sections and the subsections, with a leading character such as *s* in front as a way to avoid any potential id conflicts.

 Section 2 follows suit, resulting in the following representation of both sections: